 PRACTICE BEING YOUR OWN NURTURING CAREGIVER

 A secure attachment with a “good enough” responsive caregiver in our early life is what allows us to have good emotional and physiologic regulation (even if this regulation is derailed by other events and exposures).
 The same holds true with our connection to our body.
 A consistent tending to our need for safety is essential for healing and maintaining wellbeing.
 If you’ve lived in a chronic state of stress, it takes practice to learn to self regulate and feel safe again or for the first time.
-If you struggle with chronic complex illness or a psychiatric condition, you could do everything perfectly (whatever that means to you) as far as diet, supplements, removing toxicity and sources of inflammation, and if you haven’t learned to access the vagus nerve, you may still struggle to heal and thrive.
+If you struggle with complex chronic illness such as chronic fatigue or fibromyalgia or a psychiatric condition, you could do everything perfectly (whatever that means to you) as far as diet, supplements, removing toxicity and sources of inflammation, and if you haven’t learned to access the vagus nerve, you may still struggle to heal and thrive.

 I hope I've given you reason to become that nurturing caregiver - the kind who repeatedly reminds your body that you are safe.
 But even more, I hope I've given you a good reason to sing and dance.